-This is really a matter of taste for the most part.
+This is a matter of taste for the most part.
 Single handle faucets are ideal for modern, streamlined bathrooms.
-They’re also good for small sinks and they offer easier cleaning.
+They’re also good for small sinks, and they offer easier cleaning.
 Plus, they’re easy to operate with one hand, which is sometimes essential in the bathroom.
-Two-handle faucets will give you the option to completely close off cold or hot water.
-They also allow you to continue to use one side if the other is leaking.
+Two-handle faucets allow you to close off cold or hot water completely.
+They also allow you to continue using one side if the other leaks.
 Plus, they create a symmetrical, classic finish in any bathroom.
-There are more moving parts to consider with a two-handle faucet, but if you choose quality parts, that won’t be an issue.
+There are more moving parts to consider with a two-handle faucet, but choosing quality parts won’t be an issue.

 9. How to measure a bathroom sink faucet?

 The most common measurement needed from a bathroom sink is the faucet center.
 This can be checked by measuring the distance between the two outer faucet holds.
-Faucet centers generally run from four to eight inches but can go all the way up to 16 inches.
-If you have one hole, you won’t need to measure at all.
-Other measurements include the spout height and reach, or the height of the spout from the counter and the reach of the faucet from the mounting point to the end of the spout.
+Faucet centers generally run from four to eight inches but can reach 16 inches.
+If you have one hole, you won’t need to measure it at all.
+Other measurements include the spout height and reach or the height of the spout from the counter and the reach of the faucet from the mounting point to the end of the spout.

 10. Is it easy to replace a bathroom faucet?